 - Make sure you rest and take care of your needs.

 - Exercise, yoga, meditation, mindfulness.

-Keep going people have got past this before you, and you can move forward onto a happier life for you.
+Keep going.
+People have got past this before you, and you can move forward onto a happier life for yourself.

 The narcissist’s discard.